 In addition to taste, it’s important to know design vocabulary so you can communicate on the same terms as a designer and understand the tradeoffs and decisions they make in their visual design.
 Believe us — it’s much better to discuss issues like contrast, hierarchy, and whitespace than to simply ask your designer to “make the logo bigger”.

 Similarly, when you’re working with a designer, you have to be aware of this boundary.
-Your role as product manager is to provide deep context on user needs, market analysis, and more (“what” problem you are solving)… and to allow the UI/UX expert freedom to define and prototype solutions that you might not have even considered (“how” a solution is implemented).
+Your role as a Product Manager is to provide deep context on user needs, market analysis, and more (“what” problem you are solving)… and to allow the UI/UX expert freedom to define and prototype solutions that you might not have even considered (“how” a solution is implemented).

 Make sure to give your teammates the freedom and space to do a great job!